-Norway is an extremely popular country for international students: Norwegian universities are world-class, the country offers an exciting mix of modern urban life and wild, untamed nature, and tuition is free - which makes up for the very high cost of living.
+Norway is an extremely popular country for international students: Norwegian universities are world-class, the country offers an exciting mix of modern urban life and wild, untamed nature, and for students from the EU/EEA, tuition is even free - which makes up for the very high cost of living.

 And for a small country of just over 5 million people, Norway achieves respectable positions in university rankings.
 The top university is usually the University of Oslo, often among the best 100 institutions in the world; closely followed by the University of Bergen and the well-renowned Norwegian University of Science and Technology (NTNU).